When Cars Have Stereotypes: Auditing Demographic Bias in Objects from Text-to-Image Models: Experimental Results and Analysis

 \subsection{Qualitative Analysis of Bias Across Models}

-In addition to the analysis based on the three quantitative metrics, we conducted a qualitative investigation of the generated images to examine how different models manifest bias.
-Using a custom web-based image exploration interface (Appendix), we manually inspected all 2,700 images and identified several interesting patterns unique to each model.
+In addition to the analysis based on the three quantitative metrics, we conduct a qualitative investigation of the generated images to examine how different models manifest bias.
+Using a custom web-based image exploration interface (see Appendix~\ref{app:interface}), we manually inspected all 8,000 images and identified three distinct bias patterns, each unique to specific models (Figure~\ref{fig:qualitative_bias}).